-Well-being services
+Well-being therapy services

 We believe that a holistic approach to mental health through combining physical, emotional and spiritual well-being is vital to long-term mental health.
 As a result, we have developed a unique physical health and well-being programme to support our patients’ overall health and well-being, and, if clinically appropriate, to complement our other therapy treatments.